oversight/pylibprobe/README.md

         # nothing will be send to Oversight for this check iteration and the
         # check will not start again until the probe restarts or configuration
         # has been changed;
-        raise IgnoreCheckException("not applicable for this asset")
+        raise IgnoreCheckException()

     if "something_has_happened":
         # send a check error to Oversight because something has happened which
-        # prevents us from building a check result;
+        # prevents us from building a check result; The default severity for a
+        # CheckException is MEDIUM but this can be overwritten;
+        raise CheckException("something went wrong", severity=Severity.LOW)

+    if "something_unexpected_has_happened":
+        # other exceptions will be converted to CheckException, MEDIUM severity
         raise Exception("something went wrong")

+    result = {"myType": {"myItem": {"myMetric": "some value"}}}

+    if "result_is_incomplete":
+        # optionally, IncompleteResultException can be given another severity;
+        # the default severity is LOW.
+        raise IncompleteResultException('missing type x', result)

     # Use the asset in logging; this will include asset info and the check name
     logging.info(f"log something; {asset}")